Denzel Curry: Career

-2011–2012: Career beginnings
+2011–2012: Early career and career beginnings

-On September 24, 2011, Curry released his first mixtape, titled King Remembered Underground Tape 1991–1995.
-The whole project that Curry posted was later included on SpaceGhostPurrp's page, which prompted the birth of Denzel's music career.
-Following the release of Curry's first mixtape, Curry became a member of SpaceGhostPurrp's hip hop group, Raider Klan.
+In early 2011, Curry's debut mixtape, titled Curry Wuz Here, surfaced on YouTube and the release date was claimed to be January 16, 2011.
+On September 24, Curry released his second and breakout mixtape, titled King Remembered Underground Tape 1991–1995.
+The mixtape being posted by Curry, was later included on SpaceGhostPurrp's page, which prompted the birth of Denzel's music career.
+Following the release, Curry became a member of SpaceGhostPurrp's hip-hop group, Raider Klan.

-In 2012, he released his second mixtape, titled King of the Mischievous South Vol. 1 Underground Tape 1996, which caught the attention of fellow American rapper Earl Sweatshirt and other members of Odd Future.
+In early 2012, he released his third mixtape, titled King of the Mischievous South Vol. 1 Underground Tape 1996, a mixtape of which caught the attention of fellow American rapper Earl Sweatshirt and other members of Odd Future.

-Curry's third mixtape, titled Strictly for My R.V.I.D.X.R.Z., was released after the death of Trayvon Martin, who also lived in Carol City and went to the same high school as Denzel Curry.
+Also in 2012, Curry's fourth mixtape, titled Strictly for My R.V.I.D.X.R.Z., was released after the death of Trayvon Martin, who also lived in Carol City and went to the same high school as Curry.
 His style of rap and the name of the record were heavily inspired by Tupac Shakur.

-In late 2012, Curry met his manager Mark Maturah, and under his guidance, released his first studio single, "Dark & Violent", featuring J. K. The Reaper and Nell, to SoundCloud.
+Towards the end of 2012, Curry met his manager Mark Maturah, and under his guidance, released his first studio single, "Dark & Violent", featuring J. K. The Reaper and Nell, to SoundCloud.

-In 2011, a mixtape named "Curry Wuz Here" surfaced on YouTube, and the release date was claimed to be January 16, 2011.

 2013–2014: Nostalgic 64

-The group Raider Klan was disbanded, which led to Curry deciding to embark on his solo rap career.
-On September 3, 2013, Curry released his debut full-length album, titled Nostalgic 64.
+After the disbandment of Raider Klan, Curry deciding to embark further on his solo rap career, with the release of his debut full-length album, titled Nostalgic 64, on September 3, 2013.
 The album features guest appearances from JK the Reaper, Lil Ugly Mane, Mike G, Nell, Robb Bank$, Stephen A. Clark, and Yung Simmie, among others.
-In 2014, Curry was featured on Deniro Farrar's track, called "Bow Down" (included from Farrar's Rebirth EP) and Curry was featured on Dillon Cooper's track, called "Eyes of the World" (included from Cooper's X:XX mixtape).
+In 2014, Curry appeared as a featured artist on Deniro Farrar's "Bow Down" (a song of which was included from Farrar's Rebirth EP) and appeared as a featured artist on Dillon Cooper's "Eyes of the World" (a song of which was included from Cooper's X:XX mixtape).
 Curry himself has stated that he was heavily inspired by Outkast's record, Aquemini, saying he drew the cover for Nostalgic 64 while listening to the record.
-He also was inspired by Goodie Mob and CeeLo Green, and other southern music.
+He also was inspired by Goodie Mob, CeeLo Green, and amongst other southern music.